python/cpython/Doc/library/codecs.rst

 ---------------------

-Strings are stored internally as sequences of codepoints (to be precise as :ctype:`Py_UNICODE` arrays).
-Depending on the way Python is compiled (either via :option:`--without-wide-unicode` or :option:`--with-wide-unicode`, with the former being the default) :ctype:`Py_UNICODE` is either a 16-bit or 32-bit data type.
+Strings are stored internally as sequences of codepoints (to be precise as :c:type:`Py_UNICODE` arrays).
+Depending on the way Python is compiled (either via :option:`--without-wide-unicode` or :option:`--with-wide-unicode`, with the former being the default) :c:type:`Py_UNICODE` is either a 16-bit or 32-bit data type.
 Once a string object is used outside of CPU and memory, CPU endianness and how these arrays are stored as bytes become an issue.
 Transforming a string object into a sequence of bytes is called encoding and recreating the